 This includes the stomach, esophagus and intestine.

 All these tests will determine if you have acid reflux disease or not so that they can be further treated.

 Most patients are advised to incorporate lifestyle changes and use over-the-counter medicines.

-Surgery may be required for GERD as well if medicines also fail to cure acid reflux.
+Surgery may be required for GERD as well if medicines also fail to cure it.

 Over the Counter Medications

 Antacids are used for immediate relief.
 Mylanta and Rolaids are antacid that can neutralize the stomach acid.